UselessGuru/UG-Miner/README.md

 The prerun scripts can be used to apply overclocking settings via any OC tool that can be parameterized via batch file commands (e.g. nvidiaInspector or OverdriveNTool).

-Before starting a miner executable UG-Miner wiil try to launch one of the following 3 prerun scripts (in this order):
+Before starting a miner executable UG-Miner will try to launch one of the following 3 prerun scripts (in this order):

 1. \<MinerName\>\_\<AlgorithmName\>.bat / \<MinerName\>\_\<AlgorithmName1&AlgorithmName2\>.bat
    Create a file named \<MinerName\>\_\<AlgorithmName\>.bat in the '[UG-Miner directory]\Utils\prerun' folder, e.g.